pietrocinaglia/dante/README.md

 <br />

 ## Run the example
-You may use the dataset included into this repository, for demonstration purposes only, as follows:
+You may use the dataset included into this repository ('example'), for demonstration purposes only, as follows:
 ```
 .\DANTE example/dnet1/DN1 example/dnet2/DN2 example_alignment
 ```
-The dataset consists of two dynamic networks (dnet1 and dnet2).
+This dataset consists of two dynamic networks (dnet1 and dnet2).
 - dnet1: 10 nodes, 10 time points.
 - dnet2: 20 nodes, 10 time points.

-In 'example' the following files are available:
+The command will execute DANTE to produce the alignment ('example_alignment').

+Summary:
 - 'example/dnet1': dnet1 (format in DANTE);
 - 'example/dnet2': dnet2 (format in DANTE);
 - 'example/dnet1.dy': dnet1 (format in DynaMAGNA++);